tanzquotient/etds-website/README.md

 Note that simply opening the [index.html](index.html) does not work because then it would be served at `file://`, which puts some restrictions on web workers.
 That's why it needs to be served over `http://`.

+Note that for development, reloading the page may not work.
+Instead, close and re-open the tab.